objcio/articles/2014-09-10-swift-functions.md

 > Place parameters with default values at the end of a function’s parameter list.
 This ensures that all calls to the function use the same order for their non-default arguments, and makes it clear that the same function is being called in each case.

 I'm a huge fan of default parameters, mostly because it makes code easy to change and backward compatible.
-You might start out with two parameters for your specific use case at the time, such as a function to configure a custom `UITableViewCell,` and if another use case comes up that requires another parameter (such as a different text color for your cell's label), just add a new parameter with a default value—all the other places where this function has already been called will be fine, and the new part of your code that needs the parameter can just pass in the non-default value!
+You might start out with two parameters for your specific use case at the time, such as a function to configure a custom `UITableViewCell,` and if another use case comes up that requires another parameter (such as a different text color for your cell's label), just add a new parameter with a default value — all the other places where this function has already been called will be fine, and the new part of your code that needs the parameter can just pass in the non-default value!

 ### Variadic Parameters